IELTS Speaking Samples and Answers

 Part 1 Topic: "Family".

 Part 2 Topic: "Describe a teacher who has influenced you in your education".

 Part 3 Topic: "Developments in education", "A national education system" & "Different styles/methods of teaching and learning".

 [This part of the test begins with the examiner introducing himself or herself and checking the candidate’s identification.
 It then continues as an interview.
 In the interview, the examiner asks the candidate about his/her home, work or studies and other familiar topics.]

 Q. Do you have a large family or a small family?

 A. I come from a small family.
 I live with my parents and two siblings.
-As I recall we used to live with our grandparents, uncles and aunts many years ago.
+As I recall, we used to live with our grandparents, uncles and aunts many years ago.
 But now we have a nuclear family as we live in a city which is far away from our grandparents' house.

 Q. Can you tell me something about them?